 Air purifiers are recommended for allergy and asthma sufferers specifically because they eliminate both particles and gases.
 Some whole-home purification solutions can even target pollutants both in the air and on surfaces.

 So, if the goal is to reduce indoor allergens, allergy triggers and symptoms—what is the best home air purifier to choose?
 There are a few key factors to consider.

 If leaning toward a whole-home purifier, then we also suggest considering purifiers that use bipolar ionization.
 This is a fancy term for technology that electrically charges pollutants, sending out negative and positive ions.
-This encourages particle to clump together, resulting in larger contaminants which makes it easier to capture and filter pollutants out of the air supply.
-Of course, this includes pesky allergy triggers.
-Whole-home bipolar ionization devices also often utilize UV light the right way, that is in-duct.
-Their ability to further clean and purify the air is why we like whole-home ionization purifiers.
+This encourages particles to clump together, resulting in larger contaminants which makes it easier to capture and filter pollutants out of the air supply.
+(Obviously also including pesky allergy triggers!)
+Whole-home bipolar ionization devices also utilize in-duct UV light.
+Their ability to further clean and purify the air is why we like whole-home ionizers.

 However, if you’re leaning toward a portable unit, then it’s crucial to choose a purifier with HEPA level filtration.
 In fact, it’s an absolute must!
-As a quick comparison: whole-home systems do not have built-in filters, but rather work with the home’s existing air filters throughout.
-Portable units do have a built-in filter in the purifier itself.
-So for single-room purifiers, you want a device with the best filter possible–HEPA filtration.
+Portable units have a built-in filter in the purifier itself.
+So for single-room purifiers, you want a device with the best filter possible: HEPA filtration.